 WeGoShop charges an additional $5 per store after the first store) and all orders are subject to a $3 fuel surcharge.
 Additional fees are incurred for same-day service, deliveries outside the 9:30 am – 8:30 pm normal operating hours, or shopping at warehouse stores.
 A 15% gratuity is added to orders that are left at bell services.
 Otherwise, tipping is optional.

 Pros: More options and more items than GardenGrocer and the customer pays the same price as they would in the store.

 Cons: Higher delivery fees.
 While there’s more flexibility, the service may end up being more expensive than the other options.

 Amazon Prime Now falls under the umbrella of Amazon.com, but it’s not really the same thing as Amazon Prime.
 Rather, Prime Now acts as the exclusive delivery service to Amazon Prime members (you must be a Prime member to use it).

-Cost: Free for Amazon Prime members if the order placed 2-hours before delivery and subtotal are over $35 (A $4.99 fee is charged to orders under $35).
+Cost: Free for Amazon Prime members if the order is placed 2-hours before delivery and the subtotal is over $35 (A $4.99 fee is charged to orders under $35).
 There is a $9.99 fee for 1-hour delivery windows.